AGistinger/Udacity_Capstone_Project/README.md

 * The project follows the Rule of 5.
 	* fish_food.h line# 1-21
     * fish_food.cpp line# 1-31
-* The project makes use of references in function declarations.
-	*

 ## Dependencies for Running Locally
 * cmake >= 3.7